Priorities & Campaigns

 -

-Fares make up only a small percentage of COTA’s annual revenue - and removing fares would reduce or eliminate the technology and administrative costs associated with fare collection.
+Fares make up only a small percentage of COTA’s annual revenue, and removing fares would reduce or eliminate the technology and administrative costs associated with fare collection.

 -

-Passenger Rail Service for Central Ohio.
+Passenger rail service for Central Ohio.

 The reintroduction of Ohio to the The Midwest Interstate Passenger Rail Commission (MIPRC)